The Learnable Typewriter: A Generative Approach to Text Analysis: The Learnable Typewriter

-We found that learning to predict the probability features $\pcode_{1:K}$ from the sprite latent codes $\scode_{1:K}$, similar to {MarioNette}~\cite{smirnov_marionette_2021}, yields slightly better results than directly optimizing $\pcode_{1:K}$.
-Note that we learn a probability code $\pcode_{K+1}$ to compute the probability of empty sprites instead of having a separate mechanism as in {MarioNette}~\cite{smirnov_marionette_2021} because it is critical for our supervised loss (see~\cref{sec:sup}).
+{We} {actually show that directly optimizing $\pcode_{1:K}$ instead of learning to predict the probability features $\pcode_{1:K}$ from the sprite latent codes $\scode_{1:K}$, similar to {MarioNette}~\cite{smirnov_marionette_2021}, yields similar results.} Note that we learn a probability code $\pcode_{K+1}$ to compute the probability of empty sprites instead of having a separate mechanism as in {MarioNette}~\cite{smirnov_marionette_2021} because it is critical for our supervised loss (see~\cref{sec:sup}).

 \paragraph{Positioning and coloring.} The final step of our module is to position the selected sprite in a canvas of size $H \times W$ and to adapt its color.
 We implement this operation as a sequence of a spatial transformer~\cite{jaderberg_spatial_2015} and a color transformation, similar to {DTI-Sprites}~\cite{monnier_unsupervised_2021}. {More specifically, the feature $\feature$ is given as input to a network $t_\theta$ that predicts three parameters for the color of the sprite and three parameters for isotropic scaling and 2D-translation that are used by a spatial transformer \cite{jaderberg_spatial_2015} to deform $\sprite$.
 Finally, using the location $x$ associated to the feature $\feature$, we paste the deformed colored sprite onto a background canvas of size $H \times W$ at position $x$ to obtain a reconstructed RGBA image layer $\layer$.
-Positioning the sprites with respect to the position of the associated local features helps us obtain results co-variant to translations of the text lines.
+Positioning the sprites with respect to the position of the associated local features helps us obtain results co-variant to translations of the text lines and independent of the line size.
 To produce the background canvas, the features $f_{1:T}$ are first each passed through a shared MLP $\bkg$, to produce background colors $b_{1:T}$.
 We then use bi-linear interpolation to upscale these $T$ colors to fit the size of the input image.
 Details on the parametrization of the transformation networks are presented in the supplementary material.}